UCREL/web-corpus-construction/README.md

  4. Normalising metadata such as dates and titles from the HTTP headers
  5. Writing to XML/JSON files as a corpus

-## To-do list
- 1. SW and AM to set up python on windows, or use a UCREL VM with multiple logins
- 2. PR talk to carla usb sticks if we need to go that route